alfajorcito/ansible_guacamole_install/README.md

-Role installing Apache Guacamole on Ubuntu.
+Installs Apache Guacamole on Ubuntu.

-### Tested operating systems
+### Tested on
 * Ubuntu 22.04

 ### Features